GeorgeSchafer/DarkGlasses/js/day1/day1.md

 |How have I not noticed this before?!|

 ```
-Ben grins widely and is obviously smug.
+Thomas grins widely and is obviously smug.
 ```
 ```
 Cut to Jacob and Maria split on the screen, both scowling.